ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-which can run all simulation steps based on a specified scenario ID and a set of semicolon-delimited plain-text files that describe alternative cases (Fig. 1).
+which can run all simulation steps based on a specified scenario ID and a set of semicolon-delimited plain-text files that describe alternative cases (Figure 1).
 These files contain the argument values that will be passed to the low-level ss3sim R functions (e.g. `change_e`) during the simulation.
 Alternatively, the low-level functions can be used on their own